rhinestonewtf/modulekit/examples/README.md

 Open questions

-- coldstorage blocks module installation
+- coldstorage blocks module installation - allow
 - if module is installed using execute, then call to account install module then hook destruct does not detect this
-- hook changes?
+- hook changes? - rm execution from post
-- coldstorage: is it acutally necessary to check anything in postcheck?
+- coldstorage: is it acutally necessary to check anything in postcheck? - rm
-- get owners/guardians: how to return all?
+- get owners/guardians: how to return all? -
+- refactor ownable validator into internal funcs
+- check all multi type modules - oninstall

+todo:

+- check out todos
+- check out flashloan
+- check out hookmultiplexer

 ## Usage as part of ModuleKit